 • Non-Superwash, free of chlorinated compounds and polyamides

-• 21 Microns means it's soft and perfect for a wide variety of wearable layers and outerwear
+• 20-21 Microns means it's soft and perfect for close-to-skin wearable layers

 Aegean.
 Dye material used: Indigo

-Although the utmost care is taken to ensure the colors are consistent from batch to batch, no two are ever exactly the same.
+Although the utmost care is taken to ensure the colors are consistent from batch to batch, no two are ever the same.
 We suggest purchasing enough yarn at once to complete your entire project.
-To avoid color pooling, alternate skeins.
+Alternate skeins to avoid color pooling.

 Indigo may rub on hands while working the fiber.
 This is called crocking.
 Indigo is unlike other natural colors in that it embeds itself into the fiber instead of chemically bonding to it.
-Any pressure applied will aid in crocking but after knitting or crocheting and washing the excess indigo will wear off.
+Any pressure applied will aid in crocking, but the excess indigo will wear off after knitting or crocheting and washing.
 Using metal needles instead of wood or bamboo will prevent staining tools.

-Hand wash in cold water with pH neutral soap.
-Dry flat.
+Hand wash in cold water with wool wash—dry flat.